DarrenMowat/Playa/README.md

     sudo NODE_ENV=production node app 80

 That'll start the server up on [localhost](http://localhost/) or what ever IP Address your server is running on.

+You could run Playa behind a Nginx and proxy requests to it but I felt this was overkill for my install.

 ## Technical Details